 The program is available for 72 hours after the disaster or emergency occurs.
 During these first 72 hours, evacuees should immediately plan their next steps by contacting their insurance agents, families and friends or accessing other possible resources.

-In Sparwood, local ESS planning and response is organized by the Emergency Support Services Director, Charmaine Lucas and a team of trained volunteers who support professional emergency responders.
+In Sparwood, local ESS planning and response is organized by the Emergency Support Services Director, Joyce Kutzner and a team of trained volunteers who support professional emergency responders.

 A Reception Centre is a pre-identified facility where ESS services can be provided to the community.
 The location of the centre(s) will be publicized via the media, as they become available.